 - Keep your eyes on the area you're inspecting and the direction you're heading, testing carefully in front of you before placing your weight down.

 - If you're undertaking a major job, fasten either a ladder or temporary battens to the roof to give you firmer footing.
 Wear a tool belt and take all the items you'll likely need.

 Special Safety Alert- Watch Out For Roofing Scam Artists

 Precisely because they're awkward to access and difficult to inspect from a distance, roofs are often the subject of scams.
 The usual approach is for the crook to call at your front door, saying he noticed a problem on your roof (especially after a storm) or your chimney stack.
 He may claim it's in dangerous condition before offering to carry out an urgent repair because – guess what – he claims he just happens to be a contractor.
 He may or may not be, but you should certainly never agree to do business without having your roof checked out by a respectable local contractor.
 More likely than not, there'll be nothing wrong with your roof.
 If there is, get at least two bids before having it fixed.
 Even if you decide it's time to get the general condition of your roof checked out and maybe to consider a replacement, again always get multiple bids and ensure you understand your choices and costs.

-For more information about Marysville homeowners insurance, give Alan Galvez Insurance a call at 937-592-4871 today!
+For more information about Ohio homeowners insurance, give Alan Galvez Insurance a call at 937-592-4871 today!